TEDxAuckland/tedx-auckland-site/src/collections/_people/sean-gourley.md

   artificial intelligence company building mission-critical applications for those who protect our security and democracy.
 Before he was CTO of Quid, a data visualisation company he co-founded in 2009, Sean worked on self-repairing nano circuits at NASA.
-He holds a PhD in physics for Oxford, where his research as a Rhodes Scholar focused on complex systems and the mathematical patterns underlying modern war.
+He holds a PhD in physics from Oxford, where his research as a Rhodes Scholar focused on complex systems and the mathematical patterns underlying modern war.
 He has served as a political advisor, briefed USCENTCOM at the Pentagon and addressed the United Nations in